-- Do not physically confront the person or block the person's access to an exit. - Do not provide unauthorized individuals access into buildings and offices, or allow them to follow you into controlled access areas. - Call 911 and provide as much information as possible about the person and his or her direction of travel.
+- · Do not physically confront the person or block access to an exit. - · Do not allow anyone to follow you into access controlled areas. - Call 911 and provide as much information about the person and direction of travel as you can.